Prof. Dr. Oliver Gürtler

 CV

 Oliver Gürtler is a Professor at the Department of Economics at the University of Cologne since 2009.
 He studied Economics at the University of Bonn and did his PhD in Bonn as well.
-Oliver is also an Affiliated Professor at the Linnaeus University Centre for Discrimination and Integration Studies and member of several economic institutions – among them the Verein für Socialpolitik, the Center for Social and Economic Behavior (C-SEB), and the German Economic Association of Business Administration e.V.
-(GEABA).
+He further studied mathematics at the University of Hagen.
+Oliver is a member of several economic institutions – among them the Committee for Organizational Economics of the Verein für Socialpolitik and the Center for Social and Economic Behavior (C-SEB).
 His research has been published in the RAND Journal of Economics, the Journal of Labor Economics, the International Economic Review, and the European Economic Review.
-In 2020 Oliver won the Albertus Magnus Prize of the University of Cologne.

 Publications